 8. Has the mortgage loan officer held any other positions in the company or industry?

-If a mortgage loan officer has served in a bank or industry in various different roles, their understanding of the process and knowledge of which mortgage loans would be a good fit for you are that much greater.
+If a mortgage loan officer has served in a bank or industry in various different roles, their understanding of the process may be a better fit for you.

 9. How long has the mortgage company that the mortgage loan officer works for been in business?

-New fads of online mortgage banks and businesses are on the rise, though when it comes down to dollars-and-cents we all want our loan to be backed by a reputable organization that can be trusted to be in business for years to come.
-If your mortgage lender goes bankrupt or out-of-business, your loan agreement will still be valid but it will be sold or acquired by another bank or institution.
+When it comes down to dollars-and-cents we all want our loan to be backed by a reputable organization that can be trusted to be in business for years to come.

 10. What steps does the loan officer and their company take to securely store your personal documents?

 Online piracy, hacking, and identity theft are on the rise.
 Business databases are being hacked everyday.
 Your loan officer should at the very least provide you with a secure method of transmitting personal documents and agreements online.
-For example, they may provide you a link to the bank’s customer portal with secure login using the last four digits of your social security number.
+For example, they may provide you a link to the bank’s customer portal with secure login.
 Ask if all documents are automatically encrypted when uploaded to their system.
-I would advise against sending any personal information from your personal email.
+I would advise against sending any personal information via your email.

 11. Does the company sell your data to anyone?